dhdaines/playa/README.md

 ```

 Your PDF document probably has some pages.
 How many?
 What are their
-numbers/labels?  (they could be things like "xviii", 'a", or "42", for
+numbers/labels?
+They could be things like "xvi" (pronounced
-instance)
+"gzvee"), 'a", or "42", for instance!

 ```python
 npages = len(pdf.pages)
 page_numbers = [page.label for page in pdf.pages]
 ```

 What's in the table of contents?
-(NOTE: this API will likely change
+(NOTE: this API is deprecated and
-in PLAYA 0.3 as it is not Lazy nor does it properly represent the
+will change soon as it is not Lazy nor does it properly represent the
 hierarchy of the document outline)

 ```python